 Unsurprisingly, some are eager to monetize our attraction to fine art, viewing it as a new investment class alongside stocks, bonds, and gold.
 Investment-grade art can deliver an annual return of 10% or more, according to its advocates.
 Some say its movement is counter-cyclical to the movement of equities and thus can stabilize a portfolio during periods of volatility.
 Laurence Fink, CEO of Blackrock Financial, one of the world’s largest fund managers, claimed in a Bloomberg interview that contemporary art is a “serious” asset class and “one of the top two greatest stores of values internationally.”

 Is fine art an appropriate investment for everyone?
-Should you forego the purchase of a stock or bond to buy a painting or invest in an art fund?
+Should you forego the purchase of a stock or bond to buy a painting or invest in art through a company like Masterworks?
 How does ownership of art differ from traditional investments like stocks, bonds, real estate, or gold?
 Let’s take a look.

 Why Art Attracts Us